 However, there are even more places around Market Street competing for our attention.

 Deschutes Brewery (originally from Oregon) came to Roanoke to set up shop on the east coast and their tasting room is certainly worth a visit.
-It’s a great place to grab a flight (or two) of beer and plan your evening or day like we did.
+It’s a great place to grab a flight (or two) of beer and plan your evening or day as we did.